 University Laboratory Animal Resources (ULAR)

-- To provide for the care, health and well-being, with the emphasis on the minimization of discomfort, distress and pain, of animals used for research and education at Drexel University
+- To provide for the care, health and well-being, with the emphasis on the minimization of discomfort, distress and pain, of animals in research and education programs at Drexel University

 - To administer to the animal related needs of University researchers and educators through dissemination of knowledge and resources